-Fine arts studio electives include 1 credit arts studios (AS prefix), music performance (MUP prefix), or theater arts performance (TAP prefix).
+Fine Arts Studio Electives include 1 credit arts studios (AS prefix), music performance (MUP prefix), or theater arts performance (TAP prefix).

 NUR 401 Clinical Nursing III Care of People Living with Mental Health Challenges (4)

-This course examines mental health and strategies to enhance mental health of the health individual and family within their social and cultural context.
+This course examines mental health and strategies to enhance mental health in the individual and family within their social and cultural context.
 Skills in therapeutic communication and group dynamics will be developed.
 In addition, the course examines the most common psychiatric problems including their recognition, underlying biological and psychosocial dynamics, and effective interventions.
 The course includes clinical placements in outpatient and hospital settings.